 Museum Public Funding Strategies in the Post-COVID Era: Community-Centric Partnerships and Servant Learning Opportunities

 During the pandemic, public funding has provided critical support for museums throughout the nation and redefined how public leaders view museums.
 Museums have stepped up to serve by using their unique super powers to build partnerships and help to bridge the “COVID-Canyon” educational gap.
 This session will examine key strategies you can deploy as a museum with your public leaders as partners.
-It will also showcase a case study of museum collaboration – the Learning Lunchbox imitative at COSI, Columbus – and Servant Learning theory to demonstrate opportunities to amplify the powers of museum programs.
+It will also showcase a case study of museum collaboration – the Learning Lunchbox initiative at COSI, Columbus – and Servant Learning theory to demonstrate opportunities to amplify the powers of museum programs.
 Together, we can use our power of partnerships to assemble and solve community challenges.

 Session chair: Stephen M. White, Esq., Center of Science and Industry (COSI), Columbus, OH